GALVANIZED PROTECTION ANYONE CAN FABRICATE

-GalvaBarTM is galvanized rebar with a specialized thin zinc alloy coating that provides the well-known corrosion protection of zinc and the added benefit of exceptional formability.
-GalvaBar can be bent, twisted, or stretched after the galvanizing without cracking, peeling or flaking.
+GalvaBar® is galvanized rebar with a specialized zinc alloy coating that provides the well-known corrosion protection of zinc and the added benefit of exceptional formability.
+GalvaBar® can be bent and fabricated after galvanizing without fear of cracking, peeling or flaking.

-A highly automated, propietary process provides comprehensive quality assurance and significant cost efficiencies, including lower material and labor costs.
-With minimal exposure to the molten zinc bath, the GalvaBar production process can be applied to all grades of steel, providing a consistent coating with no risk of embrittlement.
-GalvaBar complies with ASTM requirements A-1094/A and A-1094M-16 for continuous hot-dip galvanized steel bars and concrete reinforcement.
+A highly automated, proprietary streamlined continuous galvanizing process provides comprehensive quality assurance and significant cost efficiencies, including lower material and labor costs.
+With minimal exposure to the molten zinc bath, the GalvaBar® production process can be applied to all grades of steel, providing a consistent coating with no risk of embrittlement.
+GalvaBar® complies with ASTM standard A1094/1094M requirements for Continuous Hot-dip Galvanized Steel Bars for Concrete Reinforcement.

 Protect and Reinforce

-Processed at our facility in Catoosa, Oklahoma, GalvaBar is widely used by the Department of Transportation and the U.S. and Canadian construction and concrete industries for a wide range of applications, including steel reinforced concrete for bridge decks and highways, and precast as well as cast-in-place steel reinforced concrete structures.
+Processed at our facility in Catoosa, Oklahoma, GalvaBar® is widely used by the Department of Transportation and the U.S. and Canadian construction and concrete industries for a range of applications, including steel reinforced concrete for bridge decks and highways, and precast as well as cast-in-place steel reinforced concrete structures.

 - Trans-Set Seminar - Texas A&M, 2019